 Though much of Tanyon-Unin society embraces leisure and artistic self-expression, the business of war is taken seriously.
 Military traditions are a vital part of their cultural identity, with the war for independence from Void-Leviathans forming a foundational memory.
 Warriors who defeated the Void-Leviathans formed standing patrols around the Rift-Blooms, establishing the basis for the modern Tanyon-Unin military.
 Military units honor this history by taking names of archaic warrior roles, such as Nantumpi (Manta-Riders) and Sagyukugyun (Leviathan-Hunters).

 Military training is mandatory for everyone on Tankuyu, with enlistments lasting three cycles.
-Many re-enter civilian life after one or two terms, while others pursue a career in service, earning generous pensions.
+Many re-enter civilian life after one or two terms, while some pursue career service, earning generous pensions.
 The Tanyon-Unin military's training and effectiveness are highly regarded, making Tanyon-Unin mercenaries sought after.

 Beliefs

-Celebrate and encourage diversity in all things, leaving everywhere you go more beautiful than you found it.
-Express yourself creatively and foster unity among species.
+Celebrate and encourage diversity in all things, leave everywhere you go more beautiful than you found it, express yourself creatively, and foster unity among species.

 Popular Anathema